Experts suggest genetics are the culprit.

 The "mind-muscle connection" occurs when people believe their muscles contract as they exercise resistance.
 Concentration occurs when people consciously pay attention to the muscle they are contracting.

 Exercises that isolate the chest, like cable flies and crossovers, will improve the lifter's ability to sense or feel the tightness in the movement.

-Inadequate Range of Motion (ROM)
+5. Use the Right Range of Motion (ROM)

 When working the chest muscles through their full ROM, more fibers are engaged, leading to greater activation and, ultimately, more significant muscle hypertrophy and strength gains.

 It would help if you focused on stimulating all ranges.
 It includes stretching the mid, fully shortened, and fully lengthened ranges.

 It works the fully shortened range, and the dumbbell pec fly, which works the fully lengthened range.
 Together doing all of these will create a better-developed chest.

 It would help if you incorporated rest periods into their programs so that the body may recover and prepare itself for a new workout routine.